 Figure 7 – Taken from “Distilling Content from Style for Handwritten Word Recognition”.
 The Figure shows the results of transferring style to content given style and content image.

 Similar to Guan et.al.
 [5] and Kang et.al.
-[4].
-In the paper of Liu et.al.
+[4], in the paper of Liu et.al.
 [12] the researchers propose a word image generating method called Synth-Text Transfer Network (STN).
 They use an Encoder-AdaIN-Decoder architecture, where the encoder is a pre-trained VGG-19 with first few layers fixed in order to encode both content and style images.
 The decoder is learned to invert the AdaIN output to the image spaces.
 The AdaIN layer is used to conduct style transfer in the feature space.
-Then they compute the content loss and the style loss by using the same VGG encoder.
+Then, they compute the content loss and the style loss by using the same VGG encoder.
 The researchers found that AdaIN is the most proper module for arbitrary style transfer.
-However, they mentioned their method has limitation when the style image has complicated background texture or uncommon font.
-Some of their results are visible in Figure 8.
+However, they mentioned that their method has limitation in the case where the style image has complicated background texture or uncommon font.
+Some of their results are shown in Figure 8.